bndtools/bnd/docs/_chapters/125-tour-features.md

 ## Include Resources

 The Bundle-Description is an excellent way to provide a short description, but what about a longer description with examples of usage, caveats, configuration requirements, etc?
 It would be nice to include a `readme` file in the bundle that indexing sites could use.
-For example, take a look at [Xray](http://jpm4j.org/#!/p/sha/C9256D19F155D699ED0D18559BBB80441AC68FF7//0.0.0?tab=readme).
 You can achieve this effect by including a `readme.md` file in the root of your bundle.

 In bnd it is possible to include any resource from anywhere in the file system (actually, any URL as well).